Notify me

 Breitling:

-Breitling‘s iconic winged “B” logo (below) is often perceived as a representation of aviation, given the brand’s historical ties to pilot watches.
+Breitling‘s iconic winged “B” logo (above) is often perceived as a representation of aviation, given the brand’s historical ties to pilot watches.
 However, the winged symbol has a divergent interpretation.
 Contrary to popular belief, it is said that the winged “B” wasn’t initially intended to symbolize flight or aviation.
-Instead, it was an aesthetic choice, inspired by the brand’s founder, Léon Breitling, who favored stylized logos.
+Instead, it was an aesthetic choice, inspired by the brand’s founder, Léon Breitling, who favoured stylized logos.

 Their current logo (above), while upsetting a lot of fans who say they miss the “old” logo, is actually based on a older version of their logo than the winged anchor symbol, and symbolizes a return to their roots.